Douglas MacArthur: Chief of Staff

 By 1930, MacArthur was 50 and still the youngest and one of the best known of the U.S. Army's major generals.
 He left the Philippines on 19 September 1930 and for a brief time was in command of the IX Corps Area in San Francisco.
 On 21 November, he was sworn in as Chief of Staff of the United States Army, with the rank of general.
 While in Washington, he would ride home each day to have lunch with his mother.
 At his desk, he would wear a Japanese ceremonial kimono, cool himself with an oriental fan, and smoke cigarettes in a jeweled cigarette holder.
 In the evenings, he liked to read military history books.
 About this time, he began referring to himself as "MacArthur".
 He had already hired a public relations staff to promote his image with the American public, together with a set of ideas he was known to favor, namely: a belief that America needed a strongman leader to deal with the possibility that Communists might lead all of the great masses of unemployed into a revolution; that America's destiny was in the Asia-Pacific region; and a strong hostility to the British Empire.
 One contemporary described MacArthur as the greatest actor to ever serve as a U.S. Army general while another wrote that MacArthur had a court rather than a staff.

 The onset of the Great Depression prompted Congress to make cuts in the Army's personnel and budget.
 Some 53 bases were closed, but MacArthur managed to prevent attempts to reduce the number of regular officers from 12,000 to 10,000.
 MacArthur's main programs included the development of new mobilization plans.
 He grouped the nine corps areas together under four armies, which were charged with responsibility for training and frontier defense.
 He also negotiated the MacArthur-Pratt agreement with the Chief of Naval Operations, Admiral William V. Pratt.
 This was the first of a series of inter-service agreements over the following decades that defined the responsibilities of the different services with respect to aviation.
 This agreement placed coastal air defense under the Army.
-In March 1935, MacArthur activated a centralized air command, General Headquarters Air Force, under Major General Frank M. Andrews.
+In March 1935, MacArthur activated a centralized air command, General Headquarters Air Force, under General Frank M. Andrews.